keith-owira/e-commerce/README.md

 3. Copy `backend/.env.example` into `backend/.env`
 4. Run `npm run dev`
 5. Open Vue.js Admin Panel in browser and login with

+## Setting up the database

+1. Navigate to the `database/backup` folder in the repository.
+2. Download the SQL dump from the `database/backup` folder in the repository.
+3. Create a new MySQL database on your local machine.
+4. Import the SQL dump into the database using the following command:
+'mysql -u username -p database_name < path/to/sql/dump.sql'
+5. Replace "username" with your MySQL username, "database_name" with the name of the database you created, and "path/to/sql/dump.sql" with the path to the downloaded SQL dump file.
+6. When prompted, enter your MySQL password.
+7. The SQL dump should be imported into your local database.
+You can now use the application with the local database.